Colón, El Salvador

-Colón is a municipality in the La Libertad department of El Salvador, bordering Santa Tecla, Quezaltepeque, San Juan Opico, Ciudad Arce and Sacacoyo y Talnique.
+Colón is a municipality in the La Libertad department of El Salvador, bordering Santa Tecla, San Juan Opico, Ciudad Arce and Sacacoyo y Talnique.
 It was previously known as El Guarumal, made a town on 20 August 1886 and a villa on 24 July 1986.

 Cantons

 The District of Colón is made up of the central neighborhood in Ciudad Colón and several cantons: